Colonel March of Scotland Yard: Production

 The opening title sequence showed Colonel March taking off his coat in his office and writing the title of each episode in a book.
 This then dissolves to an image of an object from within the following story, what Alfred Hitchcock would call a MacGuffin, a fairly unimportant plot device that starts the story rolling and/or keeps it moving along.
 Often it's a murder weapon or an item of clothing.
 Sometimes its relevance is a mystery until it is revealed later in the episode.
 Other episodes, such as in "The Headless Hat", show the item that the episode is named after.

 The episode "The Talking Head" uses the complete version of the original theme tune during the end credits.
 It was usually truncated and faded up whilst some way through.
 The show's slightly mysterious and threatening theme tune was changed for the episodes "Error at Daybreak" and "The Silver Curtain" to a piece of jaunty, faster-paced music that had originally been used in previous episodes to accompany shots of a busy city.

 Other guest actors in the series include Alan Wheatley, Christopher Lee, Patrick Barr, Hugh Griffith, Marne Maitland (twice), Joan Sims, Anthony Newley, Patricia Owens, George Coulouris, Anton Diffring, Martin Benson, Zena Marshall, Mary Parker Henryetta Edwards, and Robert Brown.
 The episode "Death and the Other Monkey" features a small acting part by future film director John Schlesinger as a Dutch ship's captain.
 The episode "Error at Daybreak" features a performance from the then 10-year-old actor Richard O'Sullivan who later went on to star in Man About the House, Robin's Nest and several other ITV series.

 Critical reception

-In Britain, the series was initially evaluated in the larger context of the programming of the newly launched ITV: "If there were only something of signifiant badness, then one could at least take a hatchet to it.
+In Britain, the series was initially evaluated in the larger context of the programming of the newly launched ITV.
+Critic Bernard Levin opined: "If there were only something of signifiant badness, then one could at least take a hatchet to it.
 But who could take a hatchet to Wilson, Keppel, and Betty, stars of Saturday night's variety programme, or to the adventures of 'Colonel March of Scotland Yard', the intellectual content of which is the nearest thing to a hole I have ever seen?"

-Current availability

-As of July 2016, all 26 episodes were available for streaming on the UK Amazon Prime platform.
-As of September 2016, the series was being screened on UK television channels Talking Pictures TV and London Live.
-As of February 2018, the U.S. TV channel Decades occasionally airs this at various times.

-As of May 2018, the series airs nightly on The Classic TV channel (515) on Pluto TV.